tinuzz/wp-plugin-trackserver/readme.txt

 * Add a [tsscipts] shortcode to force-load the plugin's JavaScript in case the main shortcode usage detection fails.
 * Map width is now 100% by default.
+* Improve performance of the track management page by adding some DB indexes

 = v1.9 =
 IMPORTANT: This release resets the OsmAnd access key and changes the TrackMe